CoryWBoris/AutoScreenShot/README.md

 ## Requirements
 Python 3 (https://www.python.org/downloads/)
-selenium
+The following python libraries selenium
 undetected-chromedriver (installs selenium if you don't have it)
 watchdog
 certifi
+And for the web browser:
 Latest Version of Google Chrome
 At least one adblocker